vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 cord) along with increases in pain, but the spinal cord sensations were not notable in and of themselves.

+### Thirty days later (2024-08-17)

+Start of portion coppied from the [2024 exercise tracker](2024-exercise-tracker.md):

+When jogging, I noticed a slight pain that seemed to be coming from my lower right area.
+After completing 1.1 miles, I decided that the pain, though mild, was consistent enough that I should stop and walk back.
+As I walked back, the pain subsided and seemingly shifted around a little bit, so I do think the act of jogging in particular triggered the increase in pain.

+In light of this, I plan to skip jogging for at least a week and monitor the progress of my symptoms.

+End of portion copied.

+Further thoughts:

+* Does this reflect the locus of the pain overall shifting to my lower right side?
+Or is it something jogging-specific that seems to attack the right side?

+* If the pain is shifting to the right side on the whole, is this evidence consistent with the intestinal methanogen overgrowth / (appendix as the reservoir of methanogens) theory?

 ## Current learnings

 I was updating [best practices around abdominal